github/docs/content/actions/learn-github-actions/variables.md

       Greeting: Hello
     steps:
       - name: "Say Hello Mona it's Monday"
-        run: echo "${{ env.Greeting }} ${{ env.First_Name }}.
-Today is ${{ env.DAY_OF_WEEK }}!"
+        run: echo "$Greeting $First_Name.
+Today is $DAY_OF_WEEK!"
         env:
           First_Name: Mona
 ```

 {% endraw %}

 You can access `env` variable values using runner environment variables or using contexts.
-The example above shows three custom variables being used as environment variables in an `echo` command: `env.DAY_OF_WEEK`, `env.Greeting`, and  `env.First_Name`.
+The example above shows three custom variables being used as runner environment variables in an `echo` command: `$DAY_OF_WEEK`, `$Greeting`, and `$First_Name`.
 The values for these variables are set, and scoped, at the workflow, job, and step level respectively.
+The interpolation of these variables happens on the runner.
+Parts of a workflow are interpolated by {% data variables.product.prodname_actions %} and are not sent to the runner.
+In that case you must use a context to access the variable value.
 For more information on accessing variable values using contexts, see "[Using contexts to access variable values](#using-contexts-to-access-variable-values)."

 Because runner environment variable interpolation is done after a workflow job is sent to a runner machine, you must use the appropriate syntax for the shell that's used on the runner.
 In this example, the workflow specifies `ubuntu-latest`.
-By default, Linux runners use the bash shell, so you must use the syntax `env.NAME`.
+By default, Linux runners use the bash shell, so you must use the syntax `$NAME`.
 If the workflow specified a Windows runner, you would use the syntax for PowerShell, `$env:NAME`.
 For more information about shells, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell)."

 ### Naming conventions for environment variables